sansavenir/cil-cosmology-2020/README.md

 ## Plots

-The script for the histogram plot can be found in `tools/histograms.py`.
+The script for the histogram plot can be found in `tools/histograms.py`, the one to compare model scores in `tools/score-comp.py`

 ## Kaggle Competition